OpenNTF/dojo-webpack-plugin/README.md

 # Miscellanious Notes

 When using Webpack's NormalModuleReplacementPlugin, the order of the plugin registration relative to the **dojo-webpack-plugin** registration is significant.  **dojo-webpack-plugin** converts the module expressions to an absMid (relative paths resolved, maps and aliases applied), so if the NormalModuleReplacementPlugin is registered after **dojo-webpack-plugin**, then `data.request` will contain the absMid for the module and `data.originalRequest` will contain the original module expression before transformation by **dojo-webpack-plugin**.
-If the NormalModuleReplacementPlugin is registered before **dojo-webpack-plugin** then the NormalModuleReplacementPlugin will get to modify the request before before **dojo-webpack-plugin** applies its transformations.
+If the NormalModuleReplacementPlugin is registered before **dojo-webpack-plugin** then the NormalModuleReplacementPlugin will get to modify the request before **dojo-webpack-plugin** applies its transformations.

 # Sample application